Catilinarian conspiracy: Critical perspectives

 The most critical historians have alleged that the entire conspiracy was invented or incited by Cicero for his own advantage.
 Reevaluations and defences of Catiline started with Edward Spencer Beesly's 1878 book Catiline, Clodius, and Tiberius, though this initial defence was poorly received and lacked evidence.
 The most often-cited modern defences are Waters 1970 and Seager 1973.
 In 1970, Kenneth Waters argued that the descriptions of the conspiracy were motivated mostly by Cicero's need to present himself as having achieved something during his consulship.
 After detailing Catiline's purported plan, Waters argues that the description given of it is prima facie unbelievable and that, if true, the conspirators would have been implausibly incompetent.
 He argues that Catiline was forced to depart Rome under a cloud of false allegations to Etruria, where he made common cause with a pre-existing group of rebels to fight against Cicero's political dominance.
-Waters dismisses the Gallic evidence as setups by the consul meant to provide the senate with evidence of a plot and views the execution in Rome of the conspirators and Sallust's reports that no prisoners were taken at Pistoria as Cicero cutting loose ends.
+Waters dismisses the Gallic evidence as setups by the consul meant to provide the senate with evidence of a plot, and views the execution in Rome of the conspirators and Sallust's reports that no prisoners were taken at Pistoria as Cicero cutting loose ends.

 Robin Seager argued in 1973 that Catiline's involvement in a plot against the state postdates Cicero's First Catilinarian and that when he left Rome in November, he had not yet fully committed to any rebellion.
 He also argues that Manlius, whom Cicero cast as Catiline's military attaché, acted independently of Catiline for separate reasons.
-Only in Etruria, on Catiline's way to Massilia, did he join with Manlius after concluding that rebellion would protect his dignitas more than exile.
+Only in Etruria, on Catiline's way to Massilia, he joined with Manlius after concluding that rebellion would protect his dignitas more than exile.
 Seager also rejects a joint plan between Catiline and Lentulus, arguing Lentulus probably joined late in the conspiracy to capitalise on the disruption, and pictures Cicero as attempting to purge Italy from unreliable elements in advance of Pompey's return to prevent him from taking over the state like Sulla.

-Most scholars, however, reject Waters' and Seager's reconstructions and accept the broader historicity of Catiline's plot in 63 BC.
+Most scholars reject Waters' and Seager's reconstructions and accept the broader historicity of Catiline's plot in 63 BC.